Lynnwood, Washington: Transportation

 Lynnwood is located at the northern junction of Interstate 5 and Interstate 405, the two primary north–south freeways in the Seattle metropolitan area.
 Interstate 5 continues south to Downtown Seattle, and north to Everett and Vancouver, British Columbia; Interstate 405 continues south to Bellevue and the Eastside, and north to Mukilteo as State Route 525.
 Lynnwood has two additional state highways: State Route 99, running north to Everett and south to Seattle; and State Route 524, connecting to Edmonds in the west as 196th Street Southwest.

 Public transportation in Lynnwood is provided by Community Transit, which serves most of Snohomish County, and Sound Transit, the regional system for the entire metropolitan area.
 Most bus service in Lynnwood is concentrated at hubs, primarily Lynnwood City Center station, Ash Way Park and Ride, and Edmonds College.
 Community Transit operates local routes and two Swift Bus Rapid Transit lines that cross the city: Swift Blue Line on State Route 99, which opened in 2009; and the Swift Orange Line, which opened in 2024 and connects Edmonds College, Lynnwood City Center station, Alderwood, and Mill Creek.
 The agency also launched a ride-hailing service, Zip, in 2022 to serve areas in Lynnwood and Alderwood.

 Sound Transit operates the regional Link light rail system, which was extended to Lynnwood City Center station on August 30, 2024.
-The 1 Line connects Lynnwood to Downtown Seattle and Seattle–Tacoma International Airport; the 2 Line is scheduled to reach Lynnwood in 2026 and add connections to Bellevue and Redmond.
+The 1 Line connects Lynnwood to Downtown Seattle and Seattle–Tacoma International Airport; the 2 Line connects to Downtown Seattle, Bellevue, and Redmond.
 The light rail station also serves as a major regional bus hub with commuter bus service from across Snohomish County truncated at Lynnwood City Center station.
-Sound Transit also operates express buses from Lynnwood City Center station and Ash Way Park and Ride to Seattle and Bellevue; the Lynnwood–Bellevue service is planned to be replaced with a Stride bus rapid transit line by 2028.
+Sound Transit also operates express buses from Lynnwood City Center station and Ash Way Park and Ride to Downtown Bellevue; the Lynnwood–Bellevue service is planned to be replaced with a Stride bus rapid transit line by 2028.
 Link service is planned to be extended north to Downtown Everett, via Ash Way and Paine Field, by 2037 or 2041 depending on funding.